-Parents with limited play space will come to love its 2-piece modular design, which ensures it can be set up to fit any available play space in the home.
+Parents with limited room space will come to love its 2-piece modular design, which ensures it can be set up to fit any available space in the home.

 Despite its smallish size compare to other KidKraft kitchens, it is still manage to pack excellent interactive features.